-YouthCO’s mission is reducing the impact of HIV and Hep C stigma on youth in British Columbia.
-In defining HIV and Hep C stigma, we recognize that HIV and Hep C stigma informs and is shaped by simultaneous forms of stigma and oppression, including racism, transphobia, homophobia, and colonization, classism, and ableism.
+YouthCO’s mission is to reduce the impact of HIV and Hep C stigma on youth in British Columbia.
+We enter this work with a deep knowing that HIV and Hep C stigma in BC is shaped by many overlapping systems of oppression made possible through the ongoing colonial occupation of these lands.

-Our mission work uses peer education and peer support to respond to young people’s needs around HIV and Hep C stigma, and all our mission work takes place within the contexts of our organizational values and approaches.
+Through our mission we use peer education and peer support to respond to young people’s needs around HIV and Hep C stigma, and all our mission work takes place within the contexts of our organizational values and approaches.

 The main components of our mission work are:

 1. Providing youth-led peer education and support on topics directly related to HIV and Hep C!
 This may include referrals to health services, workshops, online and print resources, consultations regarding what care options may be best for them.